-The getDocumentArray() method of the Result object then returns an array of byte arrays, each containing an image representing one page of the document.
+The documentArray property of the Result object then returns an array of byte arrays, each containing an image representing one page of the document.

-4.2.3 Continuous Output
+5.2.3 Continuous Output

-The method setContinuousOutput sets PDFreactor to continuous mode.
+The configuration property continuousOutput sets PDFreactor to continuous mode.
 In this mode each document is converted into one image.
 Also screen styles will be used and print styles will be ignored, resulting in a very browser-like look for the output image.